-As a small company, we're also keenly aware of the importance of our reptuation and your good word about us.
+As a small company, Timeshare CMO is also keenly aware of the importance of our reptuation and your good word about us.
 That alone is a powerful incentive that aligns us to your success.
 Through our reputation and performance only, with no outbound marketing, we've built a successful small company; with 100% of our clients doing multiple engagements.
 Typically a rev-share deal is done by a company trying to make its way in the world to offset the risk of the unknown.

 You might want to look into the affiliate networks like Commission Junction since those folks are truly pay for performance; and their financial models are set up accordingly.

 As a startup founder, your questions are understandable.
 You're right to maximize every dollar you spend.
 We also know that there are bad agencies too.
 Our hope is that you can trust us to perform the scope of work we set out and that you should be confident that that work we do for you is going to provide a meaningful change in your business.
 If neither of these are true, it's a clear a sign we shouldn't be in business together.
 There's nothing wrong with that, at all.